commoncathode/XBR/README.md

 2) The ID transformer's input is not referenced to common.
 I suggest scratching off some soldermask on the bottom next to the pad and bridging one side to the GND pour.
 3) Impedance mismatch on the VHF port's mic circuit - just decoupled DC with a 4.7uF cap and jumped input to output in place of transformer TR2.
 This was an oddity with the radio I was using, so YMMV.
 Please view the schematic file or PDF print for a complete list of errata.

+Licensing is CC-BY-NC so please credit the author.
+Thanks!